 You can include various corner cases as hidden test cases to evaluate candidates against different scenarios.
 When a candidate runs their code, the hidden test cases are indicated by the lock icon.

 Unlike sample test cases, the candidates cannot see the input and expected output values for these hidden test cases.
-They can, however, see their output and debuggable output when they click on any of the hidden test case options.
+Although, they can see their output and debuggable output when they click on any of the hidden test case options.
 This feature is provided to candidates to give them a better debugging experience.

 Consider a coding question where a candidate is required to write code to find the first non-repeated character in a given string.

 In the test, when a candidate writes and executes the code for this question, the hidden test case is validated against the candidate's code to return the test case execution result.
 If the candidate's code successfully executes the hidden test cases and returns the expected output, then the candidate achieves the score assigned for this test case.